shift-happens-benchmark/icml-2022/docs/source/call_for_reviewers.rst

 Call for Reviewers
 ==================

-We will list all participating reviewers as our Program Committee on the Workshop website.
+We will list all participating reviewers as our Program Committee on the workshop website.

 Reviewers will assess the submissions according to the `evaluation criteria <call_for_papers.html#evaluation-criteria>`__ as part of the `process outlined here <call_for_papers.html#post-submission-and-reviewing>`__.

 Becoming a Reviewer:
 ---------------------------------
-Please fill out the form at https://forms.gle/NzykpxQYycMZSB4b7.
+Please fill out this `form <https://forms.gle/NzykpxQYycMZSB4b7>`__.

-In case of questions you can use the remarks field or email shifthappens@bethgelab.org.
+In case of questions, you can use the remarks field or email shifthappens@bethgelab.org.

 Recommending a Reviewer: